 The fitness world is full of ‘go-faster’ fads that promise to rev your engine and have you flying over the finish line.
 Beetroot juice is one of the few products with claims that have stood up to rigorous testing; "Recent research has continued to show that dietary nitrates (in particular from beetroot juice) can be an endurance booster," explains James, "They work by improving the efficiency of the muscles as the nitrates reduce the amount of oxygen required to produce energy."

-As with caffeine, your reponse to these potent compounds will be individual and James advises experimenting during training sessions to see if it's right for you; ''Half a litre of beetroot juice is about the right dose, or you can now buy handy shots that are more concentrated and often more palatable!
-Blood levels peak after 2-3 hours, so time your intake according to when you’ll need a boost!"
+As with caffeine, your response to these potent compounds will be individual and James advises experimenting during training sessions to see if it's right for you; ''Half a litre of beetroot juice is about the right dose, or you can now buy handy shots that are more concentrated and often more palatable!
+Blood levels peak after 2-3 hours, so time your intake according to when you're looking to boost performance."

-From eating before exercise to making sure you're properly hydrated, keeping a close eye on your nutrition will improve your workouts no end.
-Read more expert tips from James Collins in our hub.
+Keeping a close eye on your nutrition will improve your workouts no end.
+Read more expert tips from James Collins.

 How do you fuel for fitness?
 Do you have any go-to snacks or recipes that help you to get the most from your workouts?
 Share your tips with us in the comments below...